Top Trump aide says Fauci's caution on possible coronavirus treatment warrants a 'second opinion'

-President Donald Trump's top trade adviser Peter Navarro said Monday that Dr. Anthony Fauci's caution about the effectiveness of an anti-malaria drug that the president has been urging as a treatment for coronavirus warrants a "second opinion."
+President Donald Trump's top trade adviser, Peter Navarro, said Monday that Dr. Anthony Fauci's caution about the effectiveness of an anti-malaria drug that the president has been urging as a treatment for the coronavirus warrants a "second opinion."

 FDA authorizes use of antimalarial drugs for coronavirus treatmentMarch 30, 202001:58